- Plant Biology 2020 President's Symposium: Defining the Phenotype

 Plant Biology 2020 Gibbs Symposium: Epigenetic Inheritance and Reprogramming in Plants

 Plant Biology Worldwide Summit: July 27–31

 The ASPB has a proud history of bringing the plant science community together.
-This year, although we can’t meet in person, we will come together online for #plantbio20, Plant Biology Worldwide Summit 2020, which will be held online July 27–31, 2020.
-Defining the Phenotype is currently scheduled for 10:10 AM ET on Monday July 27th, but please check the schedule for updates at https://plantbiology.aspb.org/.
+This year, although we can’t meet in person, we will come together online for #plantbio20, The Plant Biology Worldwide Summit 2020, which will be held online July 27–31, 2020.
+The Gibbs Symposium is currently scheduled for 10 AM–12:40 PM ET on Monday July 27th, with a re-broadcast 8–10:45 PM, but please check the schedule for updates at https://plantbiology.aspb.org/.